No matching terms

 Limit

-An order to buy at a specified price when the market moves down to that price, or to sell at a specified price when the market moves up to that price.
+TradingAn order to buy at a specified price when the market moves down to that price, or sell at a specified price when the market moves up to that price.
+Compare to Stop and Market Order.

 Liquidity

-A function of volume and activity in a market.
-It is the efficiency and cost effectiveness with which positions can be traded and orders executed.
-A more liquid market will provide more frequent price quotes at a smaller bid/ask spread.
+Market StructureA function of volume and activity in a market — the efficiency and cost-effectiveness with which positions can be traded and orders executed.
+A more liquid market provides more frequent price quotes at a smaller bid/ask spread.

 Margin

-The amount of funds required in a clients account in order to open a position or to maintain an open position.
-For example, 1% margin means that $1,000 of funds on deposit are required for a $100,000 position.
+RiskThe amount of funds required in a client's account in order to open or maintain an open position.

 Margin Call

-A requirement by the broker to deposit more funds in order to maintain an open position.
-Sometimes a "margin call" means that the position which does not have sufficient funds on deposit will simply be closed out by the broker.
-This procedure allows the client to avoid further losses or a debit account balance.
+RiskA requirement by the broker to deposit more funds in order to maintain an open position.
+Sometimes "margin call" means that a position without sufficient funds on deposit will be closed out automatically by the broker — this procedure allows the client to avoid further losses or a debit account balance.

 Market Order